VishwaJaya01/the-fuzzball-theorem-exoplanet-ai/TESTING.md

 3. Test Python CLI separately to isolate issues
 4. Verify file paths are correct for your system
 5. Check that all required dependencies are installed
+6. For Windows: Use `curl.exe` and escape JSON properly